 You'll need a helper to assist you in this test step, since he or she will need to lightly tap on the throttle position sensor's body with a screw driver (or other appropriate tool) while you observe the multimeter and manually actuate the throttle.
-OK, let's start testing:

-Ground the black multimeter test lead directly on the battery negative terminal.
+Connect the black multimeter test lead directly on the battery negative (-) terminal.

-The initial voltage reading should increase smoothly as you open the throttle plate to its Wide Open Position to about 4.5 to 4.9 Volts.
+The initial voltage reading should increase smoothly as you open the throttle plate to its wide open position.

 Now, slowly release the throttle plate to its fully closed position, all the while observing the multimeter's reading.

 The multimeter's voltage reading should decrease in a smooth and linear fashion and return to the initial voltage reading you observed at the beginning of the test.